2021 ESC Guidelines for Acute and Chronic Heart Failure: Key Points

 - All HF patients should be periodically screened for iron deficiency anemia.
 Ferric carboxymaltose should be considered in symptomatic, ambulatory HF patients with iron deficiency anemia and EF ≤45% or hospitalized HF patients with EF ≤50%.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardio-Oncology, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Hypertension
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardio-Oncology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Hypertension

 Keywords: ESC Congress, ESC21, Anticoagulants, Antihypertensive Agents, Aortic Valve Stenosis, Atrial Fibrillation, Cardiac Resynchronization Therapy, Cardiac Surgical Procedures, Cardiomyopathies, Cardiotoxicity, Catheter Ablation, Death, Sudden, Cardiac, Defibrillators, Implantable, Diuretics, Echocardiography, Factor Xa Inhibitors, Heart Failure, Hemochromatosis, Hypertension, Kidney Diseases, Magnetic Resonance Imaging, Mitral Valve Stenosis, Myocardial Infarction, Myocarditis, Natriuretic Peptide, Brain, Obesity, Pacemaker, Artificial, Pharmaceutical Preparations, Primary Prevention, Shock, Cardiogenic, Stroke Volume, Transcatheter Aortic Valve Replacement, Ventricular Function, Left